 Jamaica is under no legal obligation to follow the IACHR recommendations.
 Nonetheless, the IACHR report will carry tremendous weight in the international community and bring necessary pressure on Jamaican lawmakers to act.
+It also reinforces claims in an ongoing constitutional challenge to the law before Jamaica's courts that has been repeatedly delayed, including as a result of the Attorney General's conduct in the case.

 The recommendations are hard won, the result of nearly a decade of determined work by advocates and brave petitioners.
-In August 2011, AIDS-Free World filed a petition before the IACHR on behalf of two LGBTI Jamaicans, whose names had to be withheld for fear of violent recrimination.
+In August 2011, AIDS-Free World filed the first petition against the law before the IACHR on behalf of two LGBTI Jamaicans, whose names had to be withheld for fear of violent reprisal.
 The petition argued that the discriminatory sections of the Offences Against the Person Act violated several rights of petitioners "T.B." and "S.H" and created adverse conditions for the LGBTI population as a whole in Jamaica.